1st – Employee Appreciation Day

 12th – National Plant a Flower Day

-Not to be confused with Pie day, (we will eat pies anyway) this is a fun day to celebrate the math constant value in math of 3.14159.
+- Not to be confused with Pie Day, (we will eat pies anyway) this is a fun day to celebrate the math constant value in math of 3.14159.
 There is a lot of creative marketing and events that could be done.
 Having a slice of pi?
 Pizza or Pie.
-Trivia, pie eating contest, or even a spot it game of every instance of pi seen throughout a day.
+Trivia, pie eating contests, or even a spot it game of every instance of pi seen throughout a day.

 14th – National Potato Chip Day

 - America’s #1 snack food.
 Small giveaways or work with local chip distributors for some sort of cross-promotion.
 If you have a cafe in your business, add a handmade chip to your menu if you don’t already offer it.

 - Green Beer, Parades, and celebration of Irish heritage and culture.
 This day is generally more of a rowdy day than a celebration.
 St. Patrick’s Day is also celebrated by more countries in the world than any other single-day celebration or festival.
 Don’t forget to wear green today.

 - The sloppy joe is a childhood staple and continues to be a favorite.
 The base ingredients are often ground beef, onions, tomato sauce, brown sugar, sola, and sometimes maple syrup, and served on a hamburger bun.
 Over the years it has begun to be made with turkey or buffalo.